Chinese New Year Traditions

 Red envelopes and gifts

-Red envelopes are given to all children and also elders.
-There’s no rule for how old you have to be to receive hong bao red envelopes but technically, unmarried children are still eligible although we personally have established the unwritten tradition that you have to be attending school to receive one.
+All children and some elders receive red envelopes.
+There’s no official age cutoff.; technically, unmarried children are still eligible.
+That said, we’ve personally established the unwritten tradition that you have to be attending school to receive one.

-As for older people, retirement (65 and over) seems to be an eligible age, although giving red envelopes to them is less common and really depends upon your relationship and how close you are to them.
+As for older people, retirement (65 and over) seems to be an eligible age.
+We give red envelopes to elderly parents and grandparents, though this practice depends upon your relationship and family tradition.

+Sarah and Kaitlin have been exchanging red envelopes with their grandmother for quite some time now, which makes grandma very happy.

 Fireworks and parades

+To scare away the monster, people displayed red everywhere and burned crackling bamboo.
+Since then, lighting fireworks has become a tradition to celebrate the lunar new year.

-Dragon and Lions are powerful and auspicious symbols in Chinese culture and thus their dances are the centerpiece of a good Chinese New year parade or festival.
-Dragon dances are most common and you can see different charitable groups and associations in Chinatown parading dragons with their own volunteers.
-The long dragon parades down the street, usually performed by 2 or a handful of people and a group of supporters.
-They visit businesses, sometimes soliciting hong baos for charity!
+Dragon and Lions are powerful and auspicious symbols in Chinese culture.
+Thus, their dances are the centerpiece of a good Chinese New year parade or festival.
+You can see different charitable groups and associations in Chinatown parading dragons with their own volunteers.
+They visit businesses too, sometimes soliciting hong baos for charity!

 Check your CHinese Horoscope

-It’s the Year of the Tiger this year and if you haven’t looked up your Chinese horoscope sign, now is the time to do it.
-We have a complete list of animals and elements and how to look up your sign and element and we share each of our zodiacs in our Chinese zodiac post.
+If you haven’t looked up your Chinese horoscope sign, now is the time to do it.
+We have a complete list of animals and elements and share each of our zodiacs in our Chinese zodiac post.

 Happy new year, everyone! 新年快乐！